japaneseTemmie/MusicBot.py/README.md

 Feature-rich Discord music bot written in Python.

 # Setup
-First, go to discord.com/developers and set up a new application and a bot, then, invite the bot to your server.
+First, go to discord.com/developers and set up a new application and a bot, also, make sure to check all priviliged intents in the Bot section.
+Then, invite the bot to your server.
 While creating a bot, save the bot token as it will be required later on.

 Download the source code and extract to a directory of your choice.